 - Owner: Don’t step on any toes, even from the safety of your home.
 The owner tab within the CRM lets you know who’s managing communication with a specific influencer.
 This way everyone on the team knows where responsibility lies.

 - Agreements: Klear helps users avoid emails by allowing most communication to happen within the Klear portal.
 You can send and sign influencer agreements within Klear, and easily see the status of an agreement (signed or pending).
-If you’re new to influencer agreements you can learn more here.

 Remember, when most communication is digital, there is a lot of subtexts.
 Less is usually not more, so write detailed notes so no one misinterprets you.